ga-wdi-lessons/css-flexbox/readme.md

 First, you use `flex-direction` to indicate whether you want the items in the container -- the **flex items** -- to "read" left-to-right (`row`), right-to-left (`row-reverse`), top-to-bottom (`column`), **or** bottom-to-top (`column-reverse`).

 When you specify a flex-direction, you can think of it as placing an axis in that direction across your flex container.
 So if you use `flex-direction: row` or `row-reverse`, this **main axis** will be the same as the X-axis (horizontal) on a graph.
-Otherwise, it'll be the Y-axis.
+If you use `flex-direction: column` or `column-reverse`, the **main axis** will be the Y-axis.

 Then, you determine how you want to align or **justify** the items along this main axis using the `justify-content` property.
 It'll do nice things for you like let you put even spacing between all the items (`space-between` and `space-around`).